 6. Maximize Your Digital Marketing Initiatives

-Generating SEO leads through your website combines many different aspects of digital marketing: web design, search engine optimization, content marketing, conversion rate optimization, and more.
+Generating SEO for increased website leads combines many different aspects of digital marketing: web design, search engine optimization, content marketing, conversion rate optimization, and more.

 Your website stands at the center of your digital marketing initiatives.
 Ads, email marketing campaigns, or even remarketing banners lead back to your website.
 It’s a matter of knowing how you maximize these strategies to increase website leads.

 To get more leads to your website through different digital channels:

 - Get on social media — Your customers are on social, so what are you waiting for?
 The more you build awareness and engagement on social media, the more leads you can bring back to your website.
 Be sure to integrate social media buttons on your website.

 - Give content marketing a try — You have the best blog post on your website, but if it doesn’t capture the eyes of potential clients, you’re missing tons of opportunities to convert them.
 Get your website content on as many digital channels and use different content forms to pique your audience’s interest, be it a video or an infographic.

 - Start an email marketing campaign — A well-crafted email with the right message for the right message, and most importantly, linking back to your website, can be an effective way of getting more leads.

 If you have done everything right up to this point, including optimized your website for lead generation, the leads should start coming in.
 But what are you doing with all their contact information?

 The key to successfully nurturing your leads is having them in one easy-to-use CRM.
 Bonus points if you have a free CRM that allows you to update lead status, send proposals, check the status of sent proposals, and comes with marketing automation.
 Knowing where your leads are in the sales funnel at a glance can help identify which of the previous steps you need to adjust to generate more business leads.